polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 ## Introduction

-This tutorial demonstrates how you can deploy a parachain on a public test network, such as the Rococo test network.
-Public TestNets have a higher bar to entry than a private network, but represent an important step in preparing a parachain project to move into a production network.
+This tutorial demonstrates deploying a parachain on a public test network, such as the Rococo test network.
+Public TestNets have a higher bar to entry than a private network but represent an essential step in preparing a parachain project to move into a production network.

 ## Prerequisites